 Music Styles: 80% DJs, 20% Bands

-The Praerie Festival will be organised in the first weekend of August.
-It’s one of the newer festivals but most feedback from the last years has been positive.
-With 2000 visitors it’s one of these smaller cosy festivals with a great atmosphere.
-You meet the same people more than once and everybody is laidback and friendly.
-It can also be an advantage to visit a festival in its first years because it’s usual less expensive, not as busy and the organisation is really trying to convince you.
+The Praerie Festival will take place during the first weekend of August 2026.
+It’s one of the newer festivals, but most feedback from the last years has been very positive.
+With 2000 visitors, it’s one of these smaller, cozy festivals with a great atmosphere.
+You meet the same people more than once, and everybody is laidback and friendly.
+It can also be an advantage to visit a festival in its first years because it’s usually less expensive, not as busy and the organization is really trying to convince you to become a loyal visitor.

 Strong Line-Up